grinnell-cs/csc151-images/_eboards/eboard06.md

     * Evening tutors: Sunday 3-5, Sunday-Thursday 7-10pm in 3813/3815.
     * Sam (via office hours, email, and Teams Chat).
     * Individual tutors.
+* Tracing should work (albeit slightly oddly) with procedures, provided you use `(define/trace proc defn)` rather than `(define proc defn)`.
+    * Demo
 * Using Gradescope
+    * Demo
+* Clarifications on tokens
+    * Earn by writing a few sentences about the activity.
+Give me the date and thing, too.
+    * I'll charge them automatically.
+At least I'll try to.

 ### Upcoming Token activities